 - accessing pornographic websites

 - unwelcome advances

 - threats of, or actual, sexual violence

 - displays of unacceptable material including pin-up calendars or graffiti

 The Sex Discrimination Act 1975 protects against obvious sexual discrimination, sexual harassment and also victimisation which occurs where a person has been treated less favourably than another person because they have complained and indicated that they intend to bring a case under the legislation or have given evidence in a case or they have alleged that something has been done that may be against the law in relation to the Sexual Discrimination, Race Relations and Disability Discrimination Acts.
 Individuals are subsequently protected against victimisation if the allegation of misconduct fails, provided it is made in good faith.

-Applications for compensation are made to the Employment Tribunal which can award compensation.
+Applications as a result of sexual discrimination or sexual harassment are made to Employment Tribunal which can make a recommendation, a declaration or award compensation.
+Compensation is payable for the financial loss suffered as a result of discrimination which may include loss of earnings, loss of benefits and pension and injury to feelings.
 Tribunals can award an amount for aggravated damages if the behaviour has been particularly offensive.
-There is no limit to the amount of compensation that can be awarded in discrimination cases which can result in substantial damages being awarded.
+Unlike unfair dismissal cases there is no limit to the amount of compensation that can be awarded in discrimination cases which can result in very high financial orders being made against employers.